We are experienced searchers

 When it comes to searching for toxicity data, we are ideally placed to help.
 For decades, we have performed searches of a tried-and-tested series of external databases (including some subscription-only packages) using searching strategies tailored to a sector.
 Our literature-searching skills (along with our extensive evaluation expertise) are invaluable in conducting full reviews for any chemical substance.

-In addition to performing literature searches for use in health risk assessments, we offer a “current awareness”, Selective Dissemination of Information (SDI) service.
-We carry out regular searches, of an agreed range of data sources, for new toxicity data on substances of commercial or research importance to specific clients, at requested intervals.
-This ensures that companies are always up to date on their key substances.
+In addition to performing one-off literature searches for use in health risk assessments, we offer a “current awareness” literature monitoring service, sometimes known as Selective Dissemination of Information (SDI) service.
+We carry out regular searches, at requested intervals, of an agreed range of data sources, for new toxicity data on substances of commercial or research importance to specific clients.
+Together with our Toxicology and Regulatory News, this ensures that always have the most relevant literature at their fingertips for continued regulatory compliance and knowledge of changes within the industry.
+Literature monitoring can be broken down by:

 Some of our case studies in this area